singhanshuman01/Simple-todo-list/README.md

 DB_PASSWORD=
 ```

-##Once you've completed this setup, time to run it
+## Once you've completed this setup, time to run it
 ```
 npm run start
+//or
+npm start
 ```
 You can view the page on localhost and specified port.